Bees-GO/KAIRO/README.md

 ---

 ## Tokenomics (KAI)
-- **Initial allocation**: Each PhD receives 1 basic voting right; published authors earn tokens.
+- **Initial allocation**: Each verified active PhD researcher (has a stable work position in University or institution) receives 1 basic voting right; published authors earn tokens.
 - **Minting**: Passing proposals/papers → initiators receive tokens equal to vote count.
 - **Rewards**:
   - All voters share baseline participation rewards.
   - Winners split the losing side’s stake.
   - Contributors, replicators, reviewers also rewarded.
 - **Burning**: Retractions, fake citations, fraud → tokens burned.
+This includes the voted token.
+For example, if someone get 100 token burned due to fraud, all his current and past voting will also be burned in average till 0.

 ---